VoyagerInnovations/secgroup_approval/README.md

 Go to https://console.aws.amazon.com/dynamodb/home and log in to AWS Account A if you haven’t already.
 Click on “Create table”.

-Name the table as “securityGroupRequests” and name the primary key as “requestId” with type string.
+Name the table as *securityGroupRequests* and name the primary key as *requestId* with type string.
 You may modify the table settings depending on your requirements.
 Click on “Create”.

 ### Set-up Lambda Functions

-In this scenario, the database storing all requests from multiple AWS accounts will be located in AWS account A. We will be deploying 3 Lambda functions in AWS account A and 2 Lambda functions in AWS account B (or more).
+In this scenario, the database storing all requests from multiple AWS accounts will be located in AWS account A. We will be deploying 4 Lambda functions in AWS account A and 2 Lambda functions in AWS account B (or more).

 Go to https://console.aws.amazon.com/lambda/home and log in to AWS if you haven’t already.
 Click on “Create function”.

-In AWS Account A, create a Python 2.7 function named “buttonClick”.
-Use the “LambdaRoleSecurityGroup” role.
+We will be using **Python 2.7** runtime for all Lambda functions.
+Use the *LambdaRoleSecurityGroup* role in all functions.
+Make sure to set the timeout of all functions to 5 minutes.

+**Do the following in AWS Account A:**

+1. Create a function named *buttonClick*.

-Set the timeout to 5 mins and set the memory to 1GB or more.
-This is to ensure the buttonClick function sends a response to Slack within 3 seconds (Slack has a timeout of 3 seconds for the HTTP POST reply).
+ Set the memory to 1GB or more.
+This is to ensure the *buttonClick* function sends a response to Slack within 3 seconds (Slack has a timeout of 3 seconds for the HTTP POST reply).

-Set the following environment variables: expectedToken - the apps’s Verification Token provided by Slack. monitoringHookUrl - the generated webhook URL for the secgroup_monitoring channel

-Do the following in AWS Account B:

-1. Create a Lambda function named revertSecurityGroup.
-Use the “LambdaRoleSecurityGroup” role.

  Set-up the following environment variables:
-slackChannel - secgroup_approve
+ * expectedToken - the apps’s Verification Token provided by Slack
-approvalHookUrl - the generated webhook URL for the secgroup_approve channel
+ * monitoringHookUrl - the generated webhook URL for the secgroup_monitoring channel

+2. Create a function named *storeSecurityGroupRequest*.

+3. Create a function named *errorHandlerSecurityGroupChange*.

+4. Create a function named *denySecurityGroupChange*.

+Set-up the following environment variable:
-monitoringHookUrl - the generated webhook URL for the secgroup_monitoring channel
+* monitoringHookUrl - the generated webhook URL for the secgroup_monitoring channel

-Make sure to set the timeout to 5 mins.
+**Do the following in AWS Account B:**

-2. Create a Lambda function named applySecurityGroupChange.
-Use the “LambdaRoleSecurityGroup” role.
+1. Create a function named *revertSecurityGroup*.

 Set-up the following environment variables:
+* slackChannel - secgroup_approve
+* approvalHookUrl - the generated webhook URL for the secgroup_approve channel
+* monitoringHookUrl - the generated webhook URL for the secgroup_monitoring channel

+2. Create a function named *applySecurityGroupChange*.

+Set-up the following environment variables:
-monitoringHookUrl - the generated webhook URL for the secgroup_monitoring channel
+* monitoringHookUrl - the generated webhook URL for the secgroup_monitoring channel

-Make sure to set the timeout to 5 mins.

 ### Set-up API Gateway